clarissalabrum/math4610-1/frontMatter/preface.md

 If you find errors in the materials or typos, please send e-mail to the author at joe.koebbe@usu.edu.
 I will try to get to the comments and errors as fast as I can take care of them.
 In other words, be a bit patient with corrections and modifications to the material.
+The material in this repository comes as is with the usual caveats for misuse and the like.

+### MathJax and Notation

 Mathematics in this repository is displayed using [MathJax](http://docs.mathjax.org/en/latest/index.html) and regular html files that contain bits of mathematics embedded in the html.
 For example, click on the following link to see what this might look like in a web page: [MathJax Test](https://jvkoebbe.github.io/math4610/frontMatter/mathjaxTest.html).

+### Graphics Formatting in the Text

 Also, graphics displayed in the text are in GIF image files/format.
 A test case for the following image

 <img src="https://jvkoebbe.github.io/math4610/images/test.gif" alt="Test.gif not found" height="120" width="120">